Posts tagged “dialogue”

 In the system-level initiative, the hosting body needs to know that funds and staff time are being well used, and all the participants will be making daily choices about whether to be active or whether to sit on the sidelines.

-I ran a workshop for a well-known NGO some years ago, helping them to shape their internal monitoring and assessment process so that it would fit for keeping an eye on complex emergent system change.
+I ran a workshop for a well-known NGO some years ago, helping them to shape their internal monitoring and assessment process so that it would be fit for keeping an eye on complex emergent system change.
 We had a fascinating day, but it was hard to come to conclusions about KPIs or management information to gather which would be meaningful in helping the team decide what to do, or in helping the organisation decide whether to keep an area of work going.
 So much would come down to professional judgement, trust and even intuition.

 And the question arises for individual change agents, as I have seen over the course of all my work in independent practice: am I doing the right things? is change happening fast enough, far enough, deep enough, wide enough?
 This is one of the four tensions which were explored in my paper for the EABIS Colloquium in 2008.